trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 1. Log in to the ceph-master node: `ssh ceph-master`.
 2. Get root privileges: `sudo -i`.
 (You have access to the ceph CLI.)
 3. To check health of the cluster (OSDs, MONs, PGs) run `ceph status`
 4. You can watch your cluster health continuously using `ceph -w`.
-The output provide:
+The output provides:
     * Cluster ID
     * Cluster health status
     * The monitor map epoch and the status of the monitor quorum
     * The OSD map epoch and the status of OSDs
     * The placement group map version
     * The number of placement groups and pools
-    * The notional amount of data stored and the number of objects stored; and,
+    * The notional amount of data stored and the number of objects stored, and,
     * The total amount of data stored.

 ### 2.2.
 Free space monitoring
 1. Log in to the ceph-master node: `ssh ceph-master`.
 2. Get root privileges: `sudo -i`.
-(You have access to the ceph CLI and rbd client.)
+(You now have access to the ceph CLI and rbd client.)
 3. To monitor space available on the cluster, use `ceph -s`.
 This returns the information: `space MB used, space MB allocated / space MB available`
 4. To monitor space allocated/available on volumes attached to Kubernetes containers use `rbd du`.

 ### 2.2.
 Allocated space extension/reduction
 Watch your cluster capacity. *Never* let the cluster/volume for an OSD to reach full ratio.
-You can experience unexcepted errors if an OSD hits its capacity limit.
+You can experience unexcepted errors if an OSD ever hits its capacity limit.

 #### 2.2.1.
 Adding OSDs
 You can expand your cluster at runtime, using either of two methods to achieve that.